Shibori: Miura shibori

 Miura shibori is also known as looped binding.
 It involves taking a hooked needle and plucking sections of the cloth.
 Then a thread is looped around each section twice.
 The thread is not knotted; tension is the only thing that holds the sections in place.
 The resulting dyed cloth is a water-like design.
 Because no knot is used, miura shibori is very easy to bind and unbind, making this technique commonly used.

 Kumo shibori

-Kumo shibori is a pleated and bound resist.
+Kumo shibori (spider shibori) is a pleated and bound resist.
 This technique involves pleating sections of the cloth very finely and evenly.
 Then the cloth is bound in very close sections.
 The result is a very specific spider-like design.
 This specific design requires very precise technique.